 Since then he has made money using a technique known as matched betting, this technique is based purely and simply on good maths and it involves utilising bookmaker’s free bets in a risk free way to make a guaranteed profit.
-This led Mark to create his first affiliate website Cash Hungry, and free photo prints.
-Mark looks back on these sites now and realises how truly awful they look.
+This led Mark to create his first affiliate website Cash Hungry, he looks back on the site now and realises how truly awful it looks.

 Whilst Mark cannot guarantee that reading his blog will make you as instantly attractive as him, he hopes you enjoy reading his posts.
 He also loves every single one of you for visiting, especially you Cheryl Cole.

 Mark's motto in life is “It’s better to have tried and failed, then to never have tried at all”.